Dave-21/UPHDAS/docs/UPHDAS_Sequence_Diagrams.md

-# UPHDAS Sequence Diagrams (Mermaid Format)
+# UPHDAS Sequence Diagrams

-This document contains all detailed sequence diagrams for UPHDAS, written in Mermaid format (markdown language).
-These cover operations including weather checks, pass predictions, image capture, streak processing, data upload, and TLE updates.
+This document contains all detailed sequence diagrams for UPHDAS, written in Mermaid format (a markdown language).
+These cover operations such as the weather check, pass prediction, image capture, streak processing, data upload, and TLE update.

 ---